denoland/fresh/docs/latest/concepts/islands.md

 ## Rendering islands on client only

-When using client-only apis, like `EventSource` or `navigator.getUserMedia`, this component will not run on the server as it will produce an error like:
+When using client-only APIs, like `EventSource` or `navigator.getUserMedia`, this component will not run on the server as it will produce an error like:

 ```